 For the first time, an OLED display has appeared on Honor smartphones.
 The diagonal is 6.57 inches, and the resolution is 1080 × 2340 (p40 has 6.58″, 1200×2640).
-The display is bright, the colors are saturated, the edges are slightly curved – it looks stylish.
+The display is bright; the colors are saturated, the edges are slightly curved and stylish.

 The speaker mesh is located on the upper edge – the sub-screen speaker technology was abandoned here, apparently to reduce the cost of the device.
 The consequence of this was a decrease in the level of protection against moisture and dust penetration.

-The only drawback is that when switching to a wide angle in the video mode, a jump occurs, so if you switch during recording, the final video will not look very nice.
-Hopefully this will be fixed in future firmware updates, because this is purely a software issue.
+The only drawback is that when switching to a wide-angle in the video mode, a jump occurs, so if you switch during recording, the final video will not look very nice.
+Hopefully, this will be fixed in future firmware updates because this is purely a software issue.

-On the back of the Honor 30 Pro+ is a rectangular unit with a multi-module camera.
-It is noteworthy that the design of the rear panel has the HONOR inscription, which is correctly inscribed together with the camera, thus, it does not stand out much.
+On the back of the Honor 30, Pro+ is a rectangular unit with a multi-module camera.
+It is noteworthy that the design of the rear panel has the HONOR inscription, which is correctly inscribed together with the camera; thus, it does not stand out much.
 It looks very stylish.

 While the front camera can shoot 4k 30fps, the rear camera boasts 4k 60fps.
 In a sense, this has already become the standard for modern flagships.

 However, 4K 60fps is only available when shooting with the main module.
-Therefore, if during shooting you want to switch from a standard angle to a wide one or on a body, then in the settings it is better to set the speed to 30fps.
+Therefore, if during shooting you want to switch from a standard angle to a wide one or on a body, then in the settings, it is better to set the speed to 30fps.

 During shooting, the digital stabilizer works in conjunction with the optical stabilizer.
-Since there is no optical stub on the wide-angle module, here only digital is available to us and, I must say, it does its job perfectly.
+Since there is no optical stub on the wide-angle module, only digital is available to us, and, I must say, it does its job perfectly.
 When walking calmly without softening the gait, steps in the video are almost invisible.

 50 MP resolution works only in Pro mode and in a separate HIGH-RES mode.
-In other modes, frames are created with a resolution of 12 megapixels, that is, 4 pixels are combined into one.
+In other modes, frames are created with a resolution of 12 megapixels; that is, 4 pixels are combined into one.
 And also, in the pro mode, you can enable saving frames in RAW.

 You may also like - An Overview of The Photo Capabilities of The Best Camera Smartphone.